 If you're serious about creating an effective skin gummy, here's the testing sequence that can't be shortcut:

 Accelerated stability testing at 104°F and 75% relative humidity.
 Test at zero, one, two, and three months.
-Run the full analytical battery-HPLC for active ingredient quantification, microbiological testing, sensory evaluation, and texture analysis.
+Run the full battery—HPLC for active ingredient quantification, microbiology, sensory evaluation, and texture analysis.
 Use the degradation kinetics to predict real-world shelf life.

-Real-time stability testing at normal storage conditions-77°F and 60% relative humidity.
-This needs to run for at least twelve months, preferably eighteen to twenty-four.
+Real-time stability testing at normal storage—77°F and 60% relative humidity.
+Run for at least twelve months, preferably eighteen to twenty-four.
 Test every three months.
 Include trained sensory panels because off-flavors often develop before analytical testing shows significant degradation.

 In-use stability testing that simulates how consumers actually use the product.
 Test bottles that have been opened and reclosed repeatedly.
-This is critical for gummies because of moisture migration issues.
+This is critical for gummies because of moisture migration.
 A thirty-day open-bottle stability test will reveal more problems than many full-shelf-life studies.

-Most brands do the absolute minimum testing required for regulatory compliance and hope for the best.
-That's not good enough if you actually care about efficacy.
+Most brands do the minimum testing for regulatory compliance and hope for the best.
+That's not good enough if you care about efficacy.

 The Uncomfortable Economics

-A basic gummy with gelatin, sweeteners, generic collagen, and flavoring costs about $0.11-0.17 per piece to manufacture, including raw materials and production.
+A basic gummy with gelatin, sweeteners, generic collagen, and flavoring costs about $0.11–0.17 per piece to manufacture, raw materials and production included.

 A properly formulated skin-support gummy with high-grade peptides, microencapsulated actives, and modified atmosphere packaging costs $0.32–0.57 per piece.

-For a sixty-count bottle at two gummies daily, that's the difference between a product that costs $10 to manufacture versus $34 to manufacture.
-At typical retail markups, you're looking at a $19 retail product versus a $50+ retail product.
+For a sixty-count bottle at two gummies daily, that's the difference between a product costing $10 to manufacture versus $34.
+At typical retail markups, that's a $19 retail product versus a $50+ product.

-This is why the market is flooded with underdosed, poorly formulated products using the cheapest possible ingredients.
-The economics push brands hard toward cutting corners.
+This is why the market is flooded with underdosed, poorly formulated products.
+The economics push brands toward cutting corners.

 The Regulatory Tightrope

-The FDA treats gummies as dietary supplements with food-like characteristics, which creates some unique compliance challenges.
+The FDA treats gummies as dietary supplements with food-like characteristics, creating unique compliance challenges.

 Structure and function claims need substantiation but can't imply disease treatment.
-You can say "supports skin hydration and elasticity" but you can't say "reduces wrinkles" or "treats dry skin conditions."
+You can say "supports skin hydration and elasticity" but not "reduces wrinkles" or "treats dry skin conditions."
 The line seems clear on paper but gets fuzzy in practice.

-Food allergen labeling applies-you need to identify the gelatin source and any potential fruit allergens.
-Added sugar labeling is mandatory, and most gummies contain 3-5 grams per serving.
-CGMP requirements are identical to other supplements, but food safety plans similar to HACCP are increasingly expected during inspections.
+Food allergen labeling applies—you need to identify the gelatin source and any potential fruit allergens.
+Added sugar labeling is mandatory—most gummies contain 3–5 grams per serving.
+CGMP requirements are identical to other supplements, but food safety plans similar to HACCP are increasingly expected.

 Here's the thing: your formulation choices directly impact what claims you can legally make.
 If you're using inadequate doses because of format limitations, you can't make meaningful effectiveness claims without substantiation showing your specific formula at your specific dose actually works.